 Choose the RS-422 mode for long distance device connections up to 4000ft. where noise immunity and high data integrity are essential.
-Select RS-485 and capture data from multiple peripherals in a RS-485 multidrop network.
+Select RS-485 and capture data from multiple peripherals in a RS-485 multi-drop network.
 Up to 31 RS-485 devices can be connected to each port to automate your data collection.
-You can even mix the ports in any of the interface combinations to provide maximum flexibility to your application.

-In RS-422 mode, the card works seamlessly with the standard operating system serial driver.
 In RS-485 mode, our special auto-enable feature allows the RS-485 ports to be viewed by the operating system as a COM: port.
 This allows the standard COM: driver to be utilized for RS-485 communications.
 Our on-board hardware automatically handles the RS-485 driver enable.